v-kabashnikov/shypple-exercise/README.md

   }
 ]
 ```
+### Implementation details

+1. Implemented a GET endpoint that
+accepts `origin_port`, `destination_port`, `strategy`, and `max_legs` as optional parameters.
+2. The `Search` service returns sailings as an array of legs based on input parameters. `max_legs` is currently used to distinguish between direct and indirect routes.
+In the future, it could easily limit search results to the desired amount of legs.
+The `strategy` parameter is used to retrieve only one result.
+The service is designed to serve all routes if no strategy is specified, which can be beneficial in the future.
+(Currently, this option is hidden from users by strategy presence validation.)
+3. `CurrencyConverter` service is designed to convert various currencies to one standard currency.
+Currently, I have used US dollars, but in the future, the base currency can be set via parameters, as calculations are very sensitive.
+4. `RouteFinder` Path finding algorithm is a crucial part of such applications.
+Since we don't have much data for now, I have decided to make it cleaner and more straightforward from a business perspective.
+Although this may not be the most efficient algorithm (depending on amount of data), this is a perfect candidate for benchmarking, to find an optimal solution based on data and upcoming business requirements.
+5. `MapReduceClient` is a simple wrapper for reading data from a file.

 ### Things to improve

-1. Change endpoint from GET to POST
+1. Change endpoint from GET to POST.
-2. Move tests for specific tickets out from request unit tests to integration tests
+2. Move tests for specific tickets out from request unit tests to integration tests.
-3. Use money library for currency convertation
+3. Use money library for `CurrencyConverter`.
-4. Extract all strategies from search service to separate classes
+4. Extract all strategies from `Search` service to separate classes.
-5. Extract math actions from RouteFinder service into separate one
+5. Extract math actions from `RouteFinder` service into separate one.
+6. Extract `CurrencyConverter` from sails and don't pass sails there.
-6. Add serializers
+7. Add serializers.